plerpsandplerps/AnnouncerBot/README.md

     - 24h. hit a player in your area for 4200 if they are resting or evading.
 ### Evade
   - /evade
-    - 48h. receive no damage from light normal or heavy attacks.
+    - 24h. receive no damage from light normal or heavy attacks.
 ### Rest
   - /rest
-    - 48h. heal half your missing health rounded up.
+    - 24h. heal half your missing health rounded up unless you rested last action.
 ### Area Action
   - see below for commands
     - 24h. see the area actions listed alongside the locations below.